Qualitative Numeric Planning: Reductions and Complexity: Checking Termination with

 \section{Checking Termination with \sieve}

 \sieve is the procedure introduced by \citeay{sid:aaai2011} to test whether a policy terminates.
-It runs in time that is polynomial in the number of states of the FOND problem reached by the policy.\footnote{In \cite{sid:aaai2011}, the notion of termination is not articulated independently of the algorithm, so our account departs from the one in that paper.
-A second difference is that our version of the algorithm is developed and applied to QNPs that involve both numerical and boolean variables.} For this, the algorithm takes as input a policy graph $\G(P,\pi) = \tup{V,E}$ constructed from the FOND problem $P=T_D(Q)$ and a strong cyclic policy $\pi$ for $P$.
+It runs in time that is polynomial in the number of states of the FOND problem reached by the policy.\footnote{Our account of termination differs from the one of \citeay{sid:aaai2011} in two main aspects.
+First, our notion of termination is articulated independently of the algorithm for checking termination.
+Second, our version of the algorithm is developed and applied to QNPs that involve both numerical and boolean variables.} For this, the algorithm takes as input a policy graph $\G(P,\pi) = \tup{V,E}$ constructed from the FOND problem $P=T_D(Q)$ and a strong cyclic policy $\pi$ for $P$.
 The nodes in the policy graph are the states $\bar s$ in the state model $\S(P)$ that are reachable from the initial state and the policy $\pi$, and the directed edges in $E$ are the pairs $(\bar s,\bar s')$ for $\bar s' \in F(a,\bar s)$ and $\pi(\bar s)=a$.
 These edges are labeled with the action $a$.
 The algorithm iteratively removes edges from the graph $\G(P,\pi)$ until the graph becomes acyclic or no additional edge can be removed.

-For incrementally removing edges from the graph, \sieve identifies first its \emph{strongly connected components} by a single depth-first search traversal, following Tarjan's algorithm \cite{tarjan:sccs}.
+For incrementally removing edges from the graph, \sieve identifies first its \emph{strongly connected components} by a single depth-first search traversal, following Tarjan's algorithm \shortcite{tarjan:sccs}.
 A strongly connected component (SCC) is a partition of the nodes of the graph such that if a node $\bar s$ belongs to a partition, any node $\bar s'$ that can be reached from $\bar s$ and that can reach $\bar s$ back in the graph, is placed in the same partition as $\bar s$.

 The algorithm then picks a variable $X$ and a SCC such that the variable $X$ is decremented but not incremented in the SCC.
 That is, there must be a state $\bar s$ in the SCC such that $\pi(\bar s)$ is a $Dec(X)$ action and no $\pi(\bar s')$ is an $Inc(X)$ action for any $\bar s'$ in the SCC.
 The algorithm then removes all the edges $(\bar s,\bar s')$ in the SCC such that $\pi(\bar s)$ is a $Dec(X)$ action.
 We abbreviate this by saying that \emph{variable $X$ is removed from the SCC}, which means that the edges associated with $Dec(X)$ actions are removed.
 Following the edge removals, the SCCs must be recomputed and the process is repeated until the graph becomes acyclic or no more edges can be removed in this manner.
 The result is that: